ngshaohui/webdev/README.md

 This module focuses on the client-side aspect of web applications.
 It introduces students to the core concepts of HTML/CSS/JS, moving on to the modern web development landscape such as working with npm and web frameworks.

-By the end of the course, students should have a good understanding of the anatomy of web applications, serving as a solid foundation for pursuing web development or pentesting in the future.
+By the end of the module, students should have a good understanding of the anatomy of web applications, serving as a solid foundation for pursuing web development or pentesting in the future.

 ## Module learning objectives